 Creativity, activity, service is at the heart of the Diploma Programme, involving students in a range of activities that take place alongside their academic studies throughout the IB Diploma Programme.

-The IB Dux for 2021 is Lara Johns.
+The IB Dux for 2024 is Lucy Kilgour & Amelia McIntosh